chriskonnertz/DeepLy/README.md

 | NL   | Dutch         |
 | PL   | Polish        |

-> Note that auto detection only is possible for the source language.
+> Note that auto-detection only is possible for the source language.

 DeepL says they will [add more languages](https://www.heise.de/newsticker/meldung/Maschinelles-Uebersetzen-Deutsches-Start-up-DeepL-will-230-Sprachkombinationen-unterstuetzen-3836533.html) in the future, such as Chinese and Russian.